soumyasri842/calculator-cli-app/README.md

         choice = input("Enter your choice (1/2/3/4/5): ")

         if choice == '5':
-            print("👋 Exiting the calculator.
+            print(" Exiting the calculator.
 Thank you!")
             break

         if choice in ['1', '2', '3', '4']: